Vote clears Senegal opposition figures for presidential run

 Senegal until recently enjoyed a reputation of relative stability in the region.

-But since 2021 it has been shaken by sometimes the deadly political violence between supporters of the government and those of the leading opposition figure Ousmane Sonko.
+But since 2021 it has been shaken by sometimes deadly political violence linked to the judicial woes of leading opposition figure Ousmane Sonko.

-For months, there was speculation that President Sall might run for re-election despite having already served two terms, until he finally confirmed in early July that he would not be standing again.

-But the way in which leading opposition figures such as Wade and Sall had been ruled out of the electoral race because of their convictions also sparked political tension.
+The way leading opposition figures such as Wade and Sall had been ruled out of the electoral race because of their convictions also sparked political tension.

 A government spokesman accused him and his followers of having fomented insurrection and promoted violence.